 The Diner at the Milan Design Week and The Helen Hayes Theatre in Broadway, two ways to design ‘theatrical’ environments.
 Where do they differ?

-and The Diner offer two very different programs.
+The Hayes Theater and The Diner offer two very different programs.
 We renovated the 100-year-old theater — the smallest on Broadway — to create a modern, approachable design vocabulary that references the Hayes’s heritage as well as Second Stage’s goals to bring contemporary works of theater to life by living American playwrights.
 The Diner, by contrast, is a pop-up restaurant concept that celebrates a quintessentially American design icon (the diner), and brings people together for shared experiences.
 It also highlighted contemporary design of the highest quality through partnerships with manufacturers and furniture brands.
 While they are different, both spaces share an immersive, enveloping quality that transports visitors.
 Both places also cultivate shared experiences around art and culture, something we at Rockwell Group feel is increasingly important.

 What kind of values do ‘temporary’ design has?
 Either for events like The Diner or for stage sets?